Vikaspogu/blog/content/blog/project-terminating.md

 +++
-title= "Deleting a OpenShift project stuck in terminating state" date= "2019-05-15" tags= ["OpenShift"] socialShare=true
+title= "Deleting an OpenShift project stuck in terminating state" date= "2019-05-15" tags= ["OpenShift"] socialShare=true
 +++

-Recently I was faced an issue where one of my project was stuck in terminating state for days.
-The workaround below fixed the issue.
+Recently I faced an issue where one of my projects got stuck in a terminating state for days.
+The workaround below fixed the problem.

-Export OpenShift project as an JSON Object
+Export OpenShift project as a JSON Object

 ```bash
 oc get project delete-me -o json > ns-without-finalizers.json